ome/devspace/README.md

-This means that by default the following repositories need to be fork to your GitHub account:
+This means that by default the following repositories need to be forked to your GitHub account:

 * [openmiscrocopy/openmiscrocopy](https://github.com/openmicroscopy/openmicroscopy)
 * [openmiscrocopy/ome-documentation](https://github.com/openmicroscopy/ome-documentation)